 Like most plants, radishes have several varieties to choose from.
 Which type you grow will depend on your taste as well as your growing zone.
 They vary growing in size, shape, taste, and color.
 From the Daikon radish, which is well known and one of the largest varieties, to the Cherry Belle, which are small round and have a crisp flavor.
 We grow the Cherry Belle type as the seeds are readily available.

 Radishes are incredibly easy to plant.
 The seeds, often referred to as pods, come either loose in the package or as seed tape.
 Which way you choose is up to you.
 I personally find seed tape works best as I know the seeds are already evenly spaced.
 This also ensures I have clean, straight rows when I plant them.
-Each type will require a different planting depth and times, so be sure to pay attention to the planting instructions.
+Also, the seeds are super small, which can make planting loose seeds difficult, especially if you want them evenly spaced.
+Each type will require a different planting depth and grow time, so be sure to pay attention to the planting instructions.

 The soil should be fairly loose, to allow the radishes to easily grow and form their bulbous roots.
 You want to make sure the soil will retain good moisture, as radishes don’t like dry conditions.
 Radishes are quick to sprout, generally needing only 3-4 days from planting to sprout.